9 Day Northern Lights Winter Vacation Package in Iceland with a Guided Ring Road Minibus Tour

 Day three will see you set out to traverse along the South Coast of Iceland.
 There are a wealth of sights and places to visit on this route, so zip up your warmest jacket and get your camera ready.

-The first stop of the day is Seljalandsfoss, a narrow wonder with a 60-metre drop and one of the most visited waterfalls in Iceland.
+The day's first stop is Seljalandsfoss, a narrow wonder with a 197-foot (60-meter) drop and one of the most visited waterfalls in Iceland.
 Next up is another magnificent waterfall, Skógafoss, which cascades off the cliffs of the former coastline, separating the Highlands from the lowlands.

 You will pass gigantic glaciers on your drive today, including the infamous Eyjafjallajökull that so memorably erupted back in 2010, putting a stop to European air traffic due to the incredible amount of ash the volcanic ice cap produced.
 You will also pass the alluring Mýrdalsjökull, the fourth largest glacier in the country.

-One of Mýrdalsjökull’s outlet glaciers is called Sólheimajökull, and your bus will go right to its icy edges.
-If you opted to during your booking process, you can strap on a pair of crampons and embark on a thrilling glacier hike.
+One of Mýrdalsjökull's outlet glaciers is called Sólheimajökull, and your bus will go right to its icy edges.
+You will strap on a pair of crampons and embark on a thrilling glacier hike.
 On top of the ice, you are confronted with astounding views of the coast and surrounding mountains.

 Your final destination for the day is the coastal village Vík, where you will visit the black sand beach Reynisfjara and admire the castle-like structure of Reynisdrangar sea stacks where they nest just offshore in the freezing Atlantic Ocean.
 Marvel at the peculiar basalt columns that make up the cliffs of the beach as well as a fascinating cavern.